onsip/sipjs.com/content/api/0.6.0/session.md

 Fired when an established call ends.

 Please note:  The `terminated` event in 0.6.x versions does not always behave as you would expect.
 Instead, to reliably determine the end of a call, it is recommended that you provide listeners for both the `failed` (for when a Session fails before being accepted) and `bye` (for when an accepted Session is terminated) events.
+Due to a bug, you also need to listen for the `cancel` event.
 This is a known issue and is resolved properly on the `master` branch, to be released in 0.7.0.

 #### `on('terminated', function(message, cause) {})`